swhitefi/Comparative_Genomics/day1_afternoon/README.md

 # Day 1 Afternoon
 [[HOME]](https://github.com/alipirani88/Comparative_Genomics/blob/master/README.md)

+Earlier this morning, We performed some quality control steps on our sequencing data to make it clean and usable for various downstream analysis.
+Now we will map these reads to a reference genome and try to find out the differences between them.

 Read Mapping is one of the most common Bioinformatics operations that needs to be carried out on NGS data.
 Reads are generally mapped to a reference genome sequence or closely related genome if a reference is not available.
 There are number of tools that can map reads to a reference genome and they differ from each other in algorithm, speed and accuracy.
 Most of these tools work by first building an index of reference sequence which works like a dictionary for fast search/lookup and then calling an alignment algorithm that uses these index to align short read sequences against the reference.
 These alignment has a vast number of uses ranging from Variant/SNP calling, Coverage estimation and gene expression analysis.

 ## Read Mapping